 She is an alumna of The George Washington University, spent her junior year abroad at Sophia University (Tokyo, Japan), and is a 2020 graduate of the University of Pennsylvania’s Executive Program in Social Innovation Design.
 She co-founded No Hate Space, a grassroots visual campaign.
-She also served as an executive board member for Stonewall Columbus.
+She also served as an executive board member for Stonewall Columbus (2018).

 With a passion for travel and a desire to understand the world we inhabit, Ana Mitchell (she/her), graduated from The Ohio State University with a double major in anthropology and comparative cultural studies with a French minor.
 It was at Ohio State where Ana and Tan’s paths crossed, working her senior year as Tan’s marketing and communications assistant at the Center for Languages, Literatures, and Cultures.
 She published numerous profiles and interviews and maintained a robust weekly newsletter and social media that reached over 30,000 subscribers.

-You can currently find Ana residing in the southwest of France, in the beautiful Basque Country, where she is also teaching English part-time at a high school.
 Her international experience and interdisciplinary studies have helped her foster strong communication and collaboration among diverse backgrounds, patience, and always a desire to learn from others.

 new business & proposals

-Elizabeth Ma is a 1st gen Chinese American currently based nowhere and everywhere.
+Elizabeth Ma (she/her) is a 1st gen Chinese American currently based nowhere and everywhere.
 After graduating from The Ohio State University she found herself working in account management, corporate retail, ed tech and most recently, accountability coaching – while her previous experiences span different industries, the common factor across all is her passion to connect with people.
 Elizabeth’s hobbies include snowboarding, hiking, yoga and cruising in her 94 4runner.